10xJosh/10xJosh/README.md

 <h2>Latest Projects</h2>
 <h3>Finnacial Planner (Work In Progress) - (https://github.com/10xJosh/JoshsFinancialPlanner) </h3>
 Keeps track of payments throughout the month and displays which payments are due.
 Also provides a overview of what type of payments are made throughout the month.
-Using this to learn more about databases and SQL.
+Payments can be added, edited and saved using a custom .jfp file.

 ![joshsFinnacial PlannerWIP](https://user-images.githubusercontent.com/55113224/214427536-831592e7-b5c1-490f-8dca-6e4e533b12b0.gif)